Remi123/MotionMatching/README.md

   Usage : Change the type of your AnimationPlayer node to MMAnimationPlayer.
 Use `request_animation` to play your animation and enjoy sweet transitions.

 - Post Processing Animations (Node3D)
   Having an animation player with custom transitions is great, however the elephant in the room is the AnimationTree.
 Contrary to AnimationPlayer, AnimationTree receive a bunch of instructions to blend animation together in any order, so there is no clear starting point to do proper inertialization.
 Also, some inverse kinematic are missing.
 So here are the nodes.
-All post processing nodes requires you to define which AnimationMixer-inherited node you refer, and which Skeleton you want bones to be modified.
-Those nodes doesn't work well with MMAnimationPlayer.
+All post processing nodes requires you to define which AnimationMixer-inherited node you refer, and which Skeleton you want bones to be modified. .
 All those nodes are made to be process after the AnimationMixer-inherited node, so you can either add those nodes as child of AnimationMixer, or set the process priority to an higher value than the mixer.
 Works also in Editor.

+  Those nodes doesn't work well with MMAnimationPlayer.
+Use it with AnimationTree.

   - PPIKLookAt3D ( Node3D )
   A simple look at ik.
 The position of the node is where the bone will orient its rotation.
 There is no joints limit, so it's on you to manage that.
 Recommended priority = 1